udippant/base-drafts/draft-ietf-quic-transport.md

 : Packets with a short header always include a 1-RTT protected payload.

 The header form and connection ID field of a short header packet are version-independent.
-The remaining fields are specific to the selected QUIC version.
-See {{QUIC-INVARIANTS}} for details on how packets from different versions of QUIC are interpreted.
+The remaining fields are specific to the selected QWIK version.
+See {{QWIK-INVARIANTS}} for details on how packets from different versions of QWIK are interpreted.

 ## Version Negotiation Packet {#packet-version}